The New Forest boasts an impressive array of uncommon and special butterfly species. Being...

 As required by the relevant Planning Regulations, this is accompanied by an adoption statement and consultation statement.

 In addition to the requirements for developers as outlined above, we will also require developers to mitigate against recreational pressure from new development on the Solent Special Protection Area, an area of the Solent coastline protected internationally as a nature conservation site.
+Further details can be found on the Bird Aware website.

 Planning policy is a key statutory function and plays a central role in the achievement of the two National Park purposes and the related socio-economic duty.